project-miracl/project-miracl.github.io/index.markdown

 <br>
 <h2 class="blackpar_title" id="data">Dataset Details</h2>
 <p>
-The corpus used in the evaluation will be drawn from Wikipedia in different languages.
+The corpus used in the evaluation is drawn from Wikipedia in different languages.
 The <b style="font-family: 'Source Sans Pro', sans-serif; font-size: 18px"> MIRACL 🌍🙌🌏</b> dataset is built from <a href="https://aclanthology.org/2021.mrl-1.12/">Mr. TyDi</a> as a starting point, which is in turn built on <a href="https://aclanthology.org/2020.tacl-1.30/">TyDi QA</a>.
 The following table provides an initial estimate of the number of training pairs for each language.
-As the annotation process is still ongoing, consider these _tentative_ statistics.
+As the annotation process is still ongoing, consider these <i>tentative</i> statistics.
 </p>
 <table>
   {% assign st = site.data.stats %}